7 Beautiful Parliamentary Buildings In Europe

 4. The Palace of Parliament | Bucharest, Romania

 Bucharest’s Palace of Parliament is one of the largest administrative buildings in the world, second only to the Pentagon in the USA.
-It is also the fourth largest building in the world.
-It is 84 meters high, has an area of 365,000 square meters, and a volume of 2.5 million cubic meters.
+It is also the fourth-largest building in the world.
+It is 84 meters high, has an area of 365,000 square meters, and has a volume of 2.5 million cubic meters.
 The interior is ornate and houses several administrative offices as well as three separate museums.

-How to get to Bucharest by train: There are trains to Bucharest from cities across Romania, as well as long distance trains from Budapest (Hungary), Sofia (Bulgaria), and Belgrade (Serbia).
+How to get to Bucharest by train: There are trains to Bucharest from cities across Romania, as well as long-distance trains from Budapest (Hungary), Sofia (Bulgaria), and Belgrade (Serbia).